List of Shortland Street characters introduced in 2007: Lachlan Davis

 Lachlan "Locky" Davis was the estranged son of Brenda Holloway (Katherine McRae) and her ex-husband Gary Davis.
 When his father died, Lachlan was reluctant to get to know his mother and ended up leaving with his father's boyfriend Nico.
 When he returned later that year, Brenda would buy him an iMac and try to reconnect, but after Brenda explained how her marriage to Gary ended and drove her to alcoholism, Lachlan rejected her and left.
 After Brenda was murdered, Lachlan returned for the last time in 2008 when he dropped some of Brenda's belongings to Yvonne (Alison Quigan) which contained papers unveiling her killer.

 Ryan Smith-Reynolds

 Ryan Smith-Reynolds was a school bully who picked on Hunter McKay (Lee Donoghue).
-He was friends with Nate Adamson (Damien Harrison) but they fellout when he discovered Nate was gay.
+He was friends with Nate Adamson (Damien Harrison) but they fell out when he discovered Nate was gay.
 In 2009 Ryan returned as the best friend of Orlando Gunn (Chris McLennan-Jones) and bullied Daniel Potts (Ido Drent).
 However Ryan and Daniel bonded and the two started to sell stolen goods.
 Whilst driving the goods to a buyer, Ryan got in a serious car crash and fell into a coma.
 In July Daniel learned that Ryan had died.